codemeta/codemeta/codemeta-concepts.md

 JSON-LD context name: *relatedPublications*

 ### Relationship
-Relationship of the software to other related resources
+Relationship of the software to other related resources.
+For example, this relationship might be how one software package relates to a larger suite, or how a software package version supercedes a previous version.
+The CodeMeta Developer Guide provides further information on the types of relationships that are recommended, but not required, by the CodeMeta project.

 JSON-LD context name: *relationship*